 The Vanderbilt Orthopaedic Surgery Residency Program (VOSRP) is a five year ACGME approved residency program that fulfills all the criteria for the successful graduate to sit for Part I of their Board examination given by the American Board of Orthopaedic Surgery (ABOS).

 The VOSRP consists of four years of specialized orthopaedic education, preceded by a one-year general surgery internship in the Department of Surgery at Vanderbilt.
-Residents rotate through the main Vanderbilt teaching hospital (staffed by full-time faculty) for all but three rotations.
+Residents rotate through the main Vanderbilt teaching hospital (staffed by full-time faculty) for all rotations except the VA rotation and time spent at our outpatient surgery center.
 Our faculty were trained at a variety of distinguished institutions.
 Their diversity enriches the quality of resident education.